Klizlo/Hi-Lo/README.md

 * Java version: 14.0.2

 ## Version
-The project is in version: 1.1
+The project is in version: 2.0
-Counting the number of attempts has been added.
+The application runs in GUI form.

 ### Previous versions
 * v1.0: The game is running in console.
+* v1.1: Counting the number of attempts has been added.